car251290/angular-TypeScript/README.md

 Esta sección está dedicada al lenguaje JavaScript en sí, y no a las partes que son específicas de las páginas web u otros entornos host.
 Para información acerca de APIs específicas para páginas Web, consulta APIs Web y DOM.
 # TypeScript

+JavaScript (also known as ECMAScript) started its life as a simple scripting language for browsers.
+At the time it was invented, it was expected to be used for short snippets of code embedded in a web page — writing more than a few dozen lines of code would have been somewhat unusual.
+Due to this, early web browsers executed such code pretty slowly.
+Over time, though, JS became more and more popular, and web developers started using it to create interactive experiences.

 # Simple deployment options
 Before fully deploying your application, you can test the process, build configuration, and deployed behavior by using one of these interim techniques.